Alfresco/docs-alfresco/process-automation/latest/model/triggers.md

 The [Slack connector]({% link process-automation/latest/model/connectors/slack.md %}) contains a **MESSAGE_RECEIVED** event.
 This event allows for Slack messages to be monitored and an event published when specific criteria are met.

+> **Note:** Make sure the Slack connector [event subscription]({% link process-automation/latest/model/connectors/slack.md %}#event-subscription) has been configured in order to receive notifications from the Slack API.

 The input parameters for a received Slack message are:

 | Parameter | Description |